Top 10 steps to starting an online business in 2022 – or any other year

 Like I said, though, we all procrastinate.
 Apparently, even psychologists who study procrastination spend time procrastinating instead of studying.

 So don’t beat yourself up over it.
 Waste an hour here and there, no problem.

-Just don’t waste whole days.
+Just don’t waste whole days, weeks or months.

 9. Read widely, find mentors, and meet others on the path.

 Opinions, as the saying goes, are the cheapest commodity on earth.

 Absolutely everyone has dozens of them, and they give them away for free.